RealTadango/FrSky/LView/README.md

 Download the latest version: https://raw.githubusercontent.com/RealTadango/FrSky/master/LView/LView.lua

+Update 26-06-2019: The amount of days loaded is increased to 600.
+This causes a longer initial loading time.

 Installation:
 Copy LView.lua to any location on the SD card and execute it through the SD browser.